-Indigenous heritage features have been integrated into drain designs and whole farm plans since the early 1990s5.
+Indigenous heritage features have been integrated into drain designs and whole farm plans since the early 1990s.
 Clear directions on the features' needs ensure impacts are avoided and opportunities for enhancement are identified.

-Regional partners' waterway management efforts became better integrated when the Goulburn Broken Catchment Management Authority began in 1997, including adoption of the former Lower Goulburn Waterways Management Authority duties and flood protection responsibilities6.
+Regional partners' waterway management efforts became better integrated when the Goulburn Broken Catchment Management Authority began in 1997, including adoption of the former Lower Goulburn Waterways Management Authority duties and flood protection responsibilities.
 This helped strengthen the regional approach on crises that soon followed related to unprecedented drought and increasing consumptive demand for water within and downstream of the region.
-Other challenges included increasing requirements to provide water for the environment, and other water regulation changes (MDBA, n.d.).
+Other challenges included increasing requirements to provide water for the environment, and other water regulation changes.

-Community and partner networks developed through the Plan have resulted in lasting partner relationships at all scales, translating into better integration, more holistic outcomes and greater efficiency (see the case study on page 29).
+Community and partner networks developed through the Plan have resulted in lasting partner relationships at all scales, translating into better integration, more holistic outcomes and greater efficiency (see the case study on page 26).

 The Plan's partners have always focused on the most important issues for long-term environmental and community wellbeing.
-During the early 2000s, partners began describing these issues in terms of tipping points for resilience of the SIR's complex system of people and nature (GBCMA, 2020a, pp. 137-8).
+During the early 2000s, partners began describing these issues in terms of tipping points for resilience of the SIR's complex system of people and nature.
 While many challenges have not changed since 1990, others have evolved or emerged.

-Through the Shepparton Irrigation Region People and Planning Integration Committee, Plan partners now annually review Plan progress7 to check long-term direction and identify projects that should persist, adapt or transform (scan the QR code inside the front cover or click here to see Goulburn Broken CMA fact sheet on resilience (GBCMA, n.d.).
-Decisions are grounded in the reality of long-term unavoidable forces, such as climate change, the information
+Through the Shepparton Irrigation Region People and Planning Integration Committee, Plan partners now annually review Plan progress to check long-term direction and identify projects that should persist, adapt or transform (scan the QR code inside the front cover or click here to see Goulburn Broken CMA fact sheet on resilience).
+Decisions are grounded in the reality of long-term unavoidable forces, such as climate change, the information revolution and global markets, and are open to the prospect of opportunities from change.